State Farm: Services

 State Farm Safety Patrol – State Farm, in partnership with several U.S. highway authorities, operates a service called the State Farm Safety Patrol which provides free roadside assistance to stranded motorists on participating highways.
-When a driver calls the designated telephone number for the Safety Patrol, they will respond and provide the following services: fuel refills; radiator refills; engine oil refills.
-Most Safety Patrol personnel are also CPR and Automated External Defibrillator certified.
-They work to reduce accident rates, minimize the duration time of incidents, assist disabled drivers and remove road debris.
+When a driver calls the designated telephone number for the Safety Patrol, they will respond and provide the following services: fuel refills, radiator refills, and engine oil refills.
+Most Safety Patrol personnel are also certified in CPR and Automated External Defibrillator.
+They work to reduce accident rates, minimize the duration time of incidents, assist disabled drivers, and remove road debris.
 Turnpikes which currently participate include, Florida's Turnpike in the State of Florida and the Pennsylvania Turnpike in the Commonwealth of Pennsylvania.
 In Ohio, State Farm–branded safety patrol vans service major highways in the Cincinnati, Toledo, Cleveland, Columbus, Dayton, Akron, and Canton areas on weekdays.

 State Farm won the 2020 Webby Award for Services & Utilities in the category Apps, Mobile & Voice.